-(Note: Pls don’t get me started on that idiotic “grading on a curve” nonsense!
+(Note: Pls don’t get me started on that idiotic “grading on a curve” bullshit!
 That was actually RANKING the students, but fitting them into RATINGS!)

 The issue is using words & phrases like “outstanding”, “usually/often exceeds expectations”, etc. to describe an employee’s performance…but we’re NOT rating them (which uses descriptive words & defined statistical performance), we’re RANKING them (putting them into order).

-You could be using words to describe an Average/Meets Expectations employee, but his performance was truly Outstanding…but you had too many superstars & there wasn’t enough room at the inn for him.
+You could be using words to describe an Average/Meets Expectations employee, but his performance was truly Outstanding…but you had too many superstars & there wasn’t enough room for him at the Outstanding Inn.

 Or vice versa, a truly Average performer may get RANKED as Outstanding because the unit didn’t have 30% (10% Except + 20% Outst) of employee’s who were above average.

-I always maintained that if you’re gonna use a RANKING system, then just say so.
+I’ve always maintained that if you’re gonna use a RANKING system, then just say so.
+Be upfront & honest.

-“You’re in the top 10% of performers” & stay away from descriptive words.
+“You’re in the top 10% of performers” & stay away from specifically-descriptive words.
 Don’t call them Exceptional; just call them “Top 10%”.

-Yes, I fully understand that “You’re in the 5th to 15th percentile (out of 100)” may sound too harsh vs. “Needs Improvement”, but the truth is the truth.
+Yes, I fully understand that “You’re in the 6th to 15th percentile (out of 100)” may sound too harsh or too plastic vs. “Needs Improvement”, but the truth is the truth.

-And if you’re an employee in Team A (filled with superstars), you could very well be RANKED lower than someone in Team B (with only a couple of superstars) whose performance is actually worse than yours.
+And if you’re an employee in Team A (filled with superstars), you could very well be RANKED lower than someone in Team B (with only a couple of superstars) whose performance is actually not as good as yours.